 This interest in education indicates another aspect of the man.
 So much attention is given to the fact that Tony was his father that it’s sometimes forgotten that he’s also Caroline Benn’s son.
 Her influence, as the founder of the Campaign for Comprehensive Education, can still be seen, not only in Hilary’s career-long concern for education, but also in the work of his younger sister, Melissa.

 Meanwhile, Benn’s parliamentary career was stubbornly refusing to get underway.
 He made the shortlist for the Bradford North seat, but was beaten by the Militant member Pat Wall, and instead stood again for Ealing North in the 1987 general election, failing for a second time.
-In the process he lost another 5 percentage points and nearly 2,000 votes; a Tory majority that had stood at 2.5 per cent in 1979 was now larger than 28 per cent.
+In the process he lost another 5 percentage points and nearly 2,000 votes; a Tory majority that had stood at 2.5 per cent in 1979 was now above 28 per cent.
 One Labour member recalled of Benn’s campaign, ‘His surname was death on the doorsteps, and the council’s record didn’t help.’20

 His parliamentary ambitions thwarted and, from 1990, back in opposition on Ealing Council, Benn was at least still employed by the Manufacturing, Service and Finance Union.21 (He had started working for a predecessor union, ASTMS, back in the 1970s.)
 He was also still active in the Labour Party, where many continued to see him as being on the left, simply because of his name and his physical and vocal similarity to his father.
 But as the party drifted rightwards, under Neil Kinnock, John Smith and Tony Blair, Benn was drifting with it.